oxc-project/acorn-test262/test-typescript/tests/cases/conformance/classes/propertyMemberDeclarations/propertyOverridesAccessors3.ts.md

               "start": 28,
               "end": 58,
               "raw": "'rustling noise in the bushes'",
-              "value": "rustling noise in the bushes"
+              "value": "rustling noise in the bushes",
+              "regex": null,
+              "bigint": null
             }
           },
           {